$50,000 Settlement in Car Dealer Forgery Case

-Subsequently, on August 8, 2019, Whitney, LLP obtained a copy of the Retail Installment Sales Contract that Sheehy Hyundai had sent to JPMorgan Chase Bank NA.
+Subsequently, on August 8, 2019, Whitney, LLP obtained a copy of the Retail Installment Sales Contract that had been sent to JPMorgan Chase Bank NA.
 It was then that we realized what had actually happened, and that there had been no “mistake.”
 The Retail Installment Sales Contract obtained from JPMorgan Chase Bank NA was dated February 28, 2019, which was twelve days after Ms. K went to the dealership, and contained four signatures of Ms. K’s name that she had not signed.
-(Exhibit 3 – Allegedly Forged RISC).

 The allegedly Forged Retail Installment Sales Contract contained the following figures: the same APR of 10.04% as the original contract, an increased Finance Charge of $8,930.52 instead of $8,413.96, an increased Amount Financed of $26,199 instead of $24,683, an increased Total Amount of Payment of $35,129.52 instead of $33,096.96, and an increased Total Sale Price of $35,129.52 instead of $33,096.96.
 Her monthly payments were listed as $487.91 instead of $459.68 for 72 months.